hjaltij/SiriProxy-Plex/README.md

 --

-1. add the following, using your IP, Port and Index to your ~siriproxy/config.yml file ` - name: 'Plex'
+1. add the following, using your IP, Port and Index to your ~siriproxy/config.yml file
+- name: 'Plex'
 	git: 'git://github.com/hjaltij/SiriProxy-Plex.git'
 	plex_host: '0.0.0.0' #Internal IP address of your Plex Media Server.
 	plex_port: '32400' #Most likely you won't have to change this, it runs on port 32400 by default.
 	plex_tv_index: '2' #May have to change this.
-This is the path to your TV index within PMS`
+This is the path to your TV index within PMS.

 2. Run bundler from your siriproxy root directory
 	* siriproxy bundle